thinkocapo/TaskManagement_Cpp/README.md

 # TaskManagement_Cpp
-TaskManagement is a program written in C++.
-It runs in a command prompt.
-The user types their input into it.
+This is the first computer program I ever wrote, in 2015.
+I was reading [Sam's Teach Yourself C++](https://www.amazon.com/Sams-Teach-Yourself-One-Hour/dp/0672335670)